EthanTwofishBlackwell/SharedObject_Injector/README.md

 gcc, gdb, libdl-dev, python3

 To install and use:

-**IF YOU ARE USING THIS TOOL TO INJECT A SHARED OBJECT FILE, YOUR SHARED OBJECT MUST INCLUDE AN `__attribute__((constructor))` TO BE COMPATIBLE AS THAT IS THE FUNCTION WHICH WILL BE EXECUTED ONCE THE SHARED OBJECT FILE IS INJECTED AND EXECUTED WITHIN THE MEMORY OF IT'S TARGET PROCESS, SEE 'src/exampleSO2.c'**

 `sudo apt install -y gcc gdb libdl-dev python3` <br>
 `git clone https://github.com/EthanTwofishBlackwell/SharedObject_Injector.git` <br>